VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 * `dig_immediate`: This group is already covered by the default factoids of this mod

+## Groups interpretations
+Nodes which are technically a liquid will not be considered liquids by this mod if the group `fake_liquid=1` is used.
+Useful for stuff like cobwebs.

 ## Dependencies
 If you only add the custom fields to your items, you do *not* need to depend on this mod.
 If you use anything else from this mod (e.g. a function), you